aliadnan777/Creating_VirtualHost_Ubuntu14.04/README.md

 ### Create New Virtual Host Files

-* Apache comes with a default virtual host file called 000-default.conf.
+Apache comes with a default virtual host file called 000-default.conf.
 We are going to copy it over to create a virtual host file for each of our domains
-* Start by copying the file for the first domain
+* Start by copying the file for the first domain vhost
 * `sudo cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/adnan.com.conf`
 * now open the file `adnan.com.conf` in vi and change the following things
 * First, we need to change the ServerAdmin directive to an email that the site administrator can receive emails through